bkil/gemiweb0/doc/js-choices.md

 * Incidence rate: high
 * Implementation complexity: low
 * Reason: allow for interacting with typed user input without server involvement
-* Workaround: unsatisfactory due to lack of caching, allow to submit the form via GET and parse the values from the URI upon load
+* Workaround: unsatisfactory due to lack of caching, allow to submit the form via GET and parse the values from the URI upon load, without forms, provide an on screen keyboard with individual links for each key
 * Standard: NS2

 ### Consecutive terms of same operator in expressions